My name is Stephanie and I am a music research postgraduate student at Dundalk IT researching music production. I am deeply passionate about music.

 Shock Sorrow is the thoughtful, acoustic side project of myself and Keith Caffrey.
 We grew up 4 miles apart and knew of each other from going to the local church but never actually met until summer 2009 when we were introduced at a Metallica concert in Dublin!
 We had an instant connection and mutual respect.
 We got to know each other through a rock covers band I was playing in and begged Keith to front for a few months.

-Writing new songs, recording demos in my home studio and gigging at the finest singer-songwriter showcase nights in Drogheda, Dundalk, Dublin and Limerick, we became a two-pice band that required knowledge, thought, time, intellectual, spiritual and emotional investment.
+Writing new songs, recording demos in my home studio and gigging at singer-songwriter showcase nights in Drogheda, Dundalk, Dublin and Limerick, we became a two-pice band that required knowledge, thought, time, intellectual, spiritual and emotional investment.
 Unique, creative and free spirited, Shock Sorrow blends thoughtful vocal melodies with harmonic-rich guitars.

 Shock Sorrow continued to perform live until 2012.
 Myself and Keith continued to make music together as a song-writing team, collaborating on various styles of music until 2014.